How to open a business bank account in Australia

 - •Choosing the right type of business bank account

-- •Requirements to open an account in Australia
+- •Requirements to open an bank account in Australia

 - •How to open a business bank account

-- •How long does it usually take to open an account?
+- •How long does it usually take to open a bank account?

 - •What fees to expect from a business bank account

 - •Can you open a business bank account online?